JacobJustice/StockX-Scraper/README.md

 # How to use

-If you were to hypothetically run this simply run sneaker.py and sit back for a long period of time.
+If you were to hypothetically run this simply run `python sneaker.py` and sit back for a long period of time.
 But you probably shouldn't.

 # Does StockX allow use of this?